 The Bottom Line

-In New York City, a real estate agent is not just a facilitator.
+A real estate agent in New York City is not just a facilitator.

 Whether you are buying, selling, or renting, the right agent helps you avoid costly missteps and make informed decisions in a city where the details truly matter.